 A common misconception is that cerebral palsy is inevitable or genetic.
 In fact, in a very large proportion of cases, cerebral palsy is caused by a specific brain injury, often at birth.
 Even if treating physicians believe that a child’s CP is genetic, a thorough investigation of the pregnancy, labour and delivery may prove that the ‘genetic’ label is incorrect.
 If you had complications during your pregnancy, labour and delivery, or birth, and your child suffered a brain injury such as cerebral palsy, you may have legal recourse.

-Cerebral Palsy Due to Birth Injury
+Cerebral Palsy Due to Medical Negligence

 The most common cause of cerebral palsy due to birth injury is oxygen deprivation (hypoxic insult) to the brain of the newborn during the labour and delivery/childbirth process (intrapartum).
 Cerebral palsy can also be caused by malformation or damage to the brain during pregnancy or immediately after birth during the neonatal period.
 A fetus’ brain oxygen can be restricted in a number of ways, including constriction or occlusion of the umbilical cord, constriction of the neck, pressure on the cranium or skull, poor oxygen exchange in the placenta, or other trauma.